prithviraj1209/rainmaker-projects/switch_4/README.md

 ## What to expect from this program.?

--Once the board is wifi provisioned, you can control the devices via the RainMaker mobile application along with the physical buttons.
+Once the board is wifi provisioned, you can control the devices via the RainMaker mobile application along with the physical buttons.
--Additionally you can also control the devices from the mobile application even if the wifi has no internet access(Note: The mobile device and the esp device must be connected to the same wifi.).
+Additionally you can also control the devices from the mobile application even if the wifi has no internet access(Note: The mobile device and the esp device must be connected to the same wifi.).
--You will receive various updates about the devices on your serial monitor.
+You will receive various updates about the devices on your serial monitor.

 ### Reset wifi